Most outdated technology we still use today

 With GPS technology readily available on smartphones and in cars, the use of physical maps has significantly declined.
 However, they haven’t disappeared entirely.
 Physical maps are invaluable for planning trips, particularly in remote areas where digital services might be unreliable or unavailable.
 They also serve as a reliable backup for when technology fails, and let’s face it, there’s a certain romance to spreading out a map on a table and planning an adventure.

-These technologies, while they may seem outdated, continue to serve specific needs and preferences, demonstrating that sometimes the old ways still have their place in our modern world.
+While these technologies may seem outdated, they continue to serve specific needs and preferences, demonstrating that sometimes, the old ways still have their place in our modern world.